 Modify 5.4.1.1 as follows:

-If the L2R mesh is in non-storing mode, devices, with the exception of the mesh root, store only information about their neighbors but do not store routing information received with RA, SRA and P2P-RP IEs.
-In this case, source routing should be used for DS and P2P routing.
+If the L2R mesh is in non-storing mode, devices, with the exception of the mesh root, store only information about their neighbors but do not store routing information received with RA, SRAIEs.
+If on-demand P2P routing is enabled, only the end to end source and destination of a P2P path store routing information.
+In either case, source routing should be used for DS and P2P routing.
 When source routing is used, the path to the destination is included into the Intermediate Addresses List in the L2R Routing IE or the Short L2R Routing IE and data frames are routed on the path indicated.
 An L2R mesh working in non-storing mode is indicated by setting the Storing Mode field of the Descriptor field in the TC IE to 0.

 Modify the first paragraph on p.42 as follows:

 If on-demand P2P routing is allowed in the L2R mesh, a source device may establish a route to the destination through the procedure described in 5.2.7.1.
 If the route is established, the next hop is selected according to the newly found path.
 If no route is found within l2rP2pRouteDiscoveryTimeout, the frame is forwarded US until the first common ancestor between the source and the destination.
-The next hop is selected according to the algorithm illustrated in Figure 20.
+If the P2P field of the L2R Routing IE in a data frame is set to 0, the frame should be routed with a combination of US and DS routing.
+In the latter two cases, the next hop is selected according to the algorithm illustrated in Figure 20.